 - Replace One or More Missing Teeth without Affecting Adjacent Teeth – Dental implants rely upon osseointegration, which is the fusing of bone to the artificial implant root, for support rather than adjacent teeth leaving no need to alter healthy teeth.
 Since implants are not supported by nearby teeth it does not cause them additional stress which in turn helps preserve them.

-If you’re looking for an implant dentist in Little Rock, Conway or Central Arkansas, Central Dental can provide you with the youthful and confident smile you desire along with any general dentistry needs you or your loved ones may have in the future.
-The doctors and team members at Central Dental will work with you to create a customized treatment plan that will give you the renewing results you desire.
-Please contact us today to schedule your initial consultation for Implant Dentistry at Central Dental!
+If you’re looking for an implant dentist in Conway, Arkansas, Central Dental can provide you with the confident smile you desire.
+Our doctor will work with you to create a customized treatment plan that will give you the renewing results you desire.

 Find Out More